Tax transformation trends survey

 Tax in a transparent world

 The infusion of technology into every aspect of our lives has ushered in an entirely new age of transparency.
 When we order food, hail a ride, or buy groceries, we can track where things are at each step of the process.
 The world has become accustomed to and embraced this level of visibility.
 The tax function is no exception.
 The public and taxing authorities want to know who pays how much tax, when, and where.
-This has a growing and significant impact on companies’ reputations and brand perceptions.
+This has a growing and material impact on companies’ reputations and brand perceptions.

-In this study, 70% of tax leaders predict that revenue authorities will have more direct access to their systems
+In this study, 70% of tax leaders predict that revenue authorities will have more direct access to their systems within three years.

 Confidence levels in the benefits of ERP upgrades are high, and particularly the first movers, who believe that their upgraded ERP system will enable them to enhance straight-through processing of data for tax processes, and to embed controls to solve existing data quality issues.
 There is also substantial confidence that such systems will help tax teams cope with evolving digital tax administration requirements.